 Although Toberoff hasn’t directly won any of his cases, at one point the late Supreme Court Justice Ruth Bader Ginsburg signaled that she might be interested in taking up the Kirby copyright case.
 Marvel/Disney settled with the family rather than risk that.
 Toberoff may not have won in court, but his clients have gotten big settlements, and, looking forward, that will eventually happen here – one hopes.

 But if you thought the optics of Disney suing Stan Lee’s brother would have made this a less than picturesque option, you thought wrong.
-With $22 billion dollars at stake, optics go out the window.
+With $22 billion at stake, optics go out the window.

 We’ll have more analysis of these legal maneuverings later.